 This page serves as a directory for finding different types of supporting resources on campus for your grant writing, research, and creative activity work, categorized by various stages of the grant writing process.
 To suggest additions, including specific college or departmental supports or procedures, contact the Grant Consultant in the Center for Writers.

 Research Development in RCA - Whether you are a new grant writer at NDSU, or experienced but heading into new territory like large team and center grants, you can visit the Research Development team in the Office of Research and Creative Activity to discuss your work and funding needs.
-They arrange workshops, seminars, and program officer visits; administrate the Pivot grant search database for NDSU; coordinate limited submission and internal funding opportunities, and provide resources to help you be successful in sponsored research and creative activity at NDSU.
+They arrange workshops, seminars, and program officer visits; link to the SPIN grant search database for NDSU; coordinate limited submission and internal funding opportunities, and provide resources to help you be successful in sponsored research and creative activity at NDSU.

 RCA’s Proposal Development Resources - The Proposal Development Resources page contains the Research and Sponsored Activity Handbook, guides to research resources at NDSU, links to agency resources on grant writing, and grant writing newsletters and an e-book on sponsored research.